asok/helm-rails/README.md

     (helm-rails-def-resource 'jobs "app/jobs/" "^app/jobs/(.+)$")

 The first argument will be the suffix of the name of the command.
 Second argument is the relative path to the directory where the files are stored.
-And the third argument is the regular expression for to find the files (note: it is a bash regular expression).
+And the third argument is the regular expression to find the files (note: it is a bash not emacs regular expression).

 # Contribution